phalcon/documentation/docs/html-breadcrumbs.md

 ## Overview

 A common piece of HTML that is present in many web applications is the breadcrumbs.
 These are links separated by a space or by the `/` character usually, that represent the tree structure of an application.
-The purpose is to give users another easy visual way to navigate throughout the application.
+The purpose is to give users another visual way to navigate throughout the application.

 An example is an application that has an `admin` module, an `invoices` area, and a `view invoice` page.
 Usually, you would select the `admin` module, then from the links you will choose `invoices` (list), and then clicking on one of the invoices in the list, you can view it.
 To represent this tree-like structure, the breadcrumbs displayed could be:

 ```php
 Home / Admin / Invoices / Viewing Invoice [1234]
 ```

 Each of the words above (apart from the last one) are links to the respective pages.
 This way the user can quickly navigate back to a different area without having to click the back button or use another menu.

 [Phalcon\Html\Breadcrumbs][html-breadcrumbs] offers functionality to add text and URLs.
 The resulting HTML when calling `render()` will have each breadcrumb enclosed in `<dt>` tags, while the whole string is enclosed in `<dl>` tags.

 ### Methods